Wilfredodiazalguera/cypress-cucumber-automation/README.md

 npm run testreport  // Run test with cypress CLI and reporter
 ```

-> After run the reporter command go to reports folder and open index.html file
+> After run the reporter command go to /reports folder and open index.html file

 ### Reporter on Github actions